LeemanGeophysicalLLC/GEARS/2023/2023_summer_schedule.md

 # Schedule
-The building will be open and staff on-site from 8-5 daily, class starts prompty at 8:30!
-We will have coffee, water, and snacks available all day.
+The building will be open and staff on-site from 8-5 daily.
+Class starts prompty at 8:30!
+We will have coffee, water, and light snacks available all day.

 Breaks are not shown on the schedule, but we will have short 10-15 minute breaks periodically for refreshments.